huggingface/transformers/docs/source/en/perf_infer_cpu.md

 With some optimizations, it is possible to efficiently run large model inference on a CPU.
 One of these optimization techniques involves compiling the PyTorch code into an intermediate format for high-performance environments like C++.
 The other technique fuses multiple operations into one kernel to reduce the overhead of running each operation separately.

 You'll learn how to use [BetterTransformer](https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference/) for faster inference, and how to convert your PyTorch code to [TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).
 If you're using an Intel CPU, you can also use [graph optimizations](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/features.html#graph-optimization) from [Intel Extension for PyTorch](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/index.html) to boost inference speed even more.
+Finally, learn how to use 🤗 Optimum to accelerate inference with ONNX Runtime or OpenVINO (if you're using an Intel CPU).

 ## BetterTransformer